syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## System requirements

-In SfListView, current supported Xamarin.Forms version is `2.4.0.280` and later.
+In the SfListView, current supported Xamarin.Forms version is `2.4.0.280` and later.

-The following table lists the platforms supported versions.
+The following table lists the platforms supported versions:

 <table>
     <tr>